Base yourself in the heart of London – three of our four campuses are based in London’s West End with the other based in Harrow.

 Some of our core benefits include:

-You will enjoy a generous annual leave allowance of 35 days per year (pro-rata for part-time staff).
+You will enjoy a generous annual leave allowance of 35 days per year (pro-rata for part-time colleagues).
 This is in addition to the statutory bank holidays and University closure days (generally over the Christmas period).

 Generous occupational pension scheme